+Given a concrete sequence of rewrites, perhaps representing a sequence of actions required to take one from an initial state to some desired state, it is of practical importance to represent the steps taken in a maximally-parallel manner that has only the necessary dependencies, such as one rewrite step creating an element that another rewrite step deletes.
+Graph processes \cite{corradini1996graph} are a construction which exposes the causal dependencies between rewrites as a partially-ordered set.
+The construction of this partial order is expressed as a colimit of a certain bipartite diagram, as shown in Figure \ref{fig:proc}.
+Colimits of diagrams being readily computable in Catlab led to this extension requiring only a small amount of programmer effort.

-\subsubsection{Further extensions}
+\subsection{Further extensions}

-Examples of further features, such as negative application conditions, parallel rewriting, rewriting with functions applied to attributes, matching variables on attributes, (e.g. one rule which can identify any triangle that has exactly two edges with an equal length attribute and rewrite to make all three edges have that length) are found in the supplemental notebook.
+Examples of further features, such as negative application conditions, parallel rewriting, rewriting with functions applied to attributes, matching variables on attributes, (e.g. one rule which can identify any triangle that has exactly two edges with an equal length attribute and rewrite to make all three edges have that length) are found in AlgebraicRewriting documentation or tests.